viscalyx/PesterConverter/source/WikiSource/Pester_v5_Conversion.md

 as parameter or through the pipeline, and convert it to be executed using the call operator (`&`) inside the `It`-block.
 Any output is passed to `$null` so that no output affects the Pester test object.
-1) There are no exact command to convert to, but `Should-BeFalsy` and `Should-BeTruthy` is similar.
+2) There are no exact command to convert to, but `Should-BeFalsy` and `Should-BeTruthy` is similar.
 But there might be scenarios where the commands `Should-BeNull` or `Should-BeEmptyString` are better suited.
 But since the conversion has no way of knowing if those command are better suitable based on the AST the `Should-BeFalsy` and `Should-BeTruthy` are used.
+3) This will switch the expected and actual values on the parameters and/or the pipeline to be able to convert to `Should-ContainCollection` or `Should-NotContainCollection`.
+4) `BeTrue` and `BeFalse` does not work as they did in Pester 5, there it was also possible to pass `$null` to `BeFalse` for it to pass which is not allowed in Pester 6.
+If this happens then either the code being tested need to be changed to always return boolean value `$true` or `$false`, or change the test to use the Pester 6 commands `Should-BeFalsy` or `Should-BeTruthy`.